Jamison Gibson-Park and Stephen Varney vie for scrum-half supremacy in Dublin

-Irish Grand Slam hopes were ended by a 30-24 loss away to France in round two of the championship, while the Italians suffered a 34th successive tournament defeat at home to England.
+Irish Grand Slam hopes were ended by a 30-24 loss away to France in Round 2 of the championship, while the Italians suffered a 34th successive tournament defeat at home to England.

 Here, the PA news agency examines an intriguing scrum-half battle.